-For 45 consecutive years, High Point University has brought the wider High Point faith community together for the Annual Prayer Breakfast.
-Each year, the annual event includes an inspiring message, special music provided by the HPU Chapel Choir directed by Dr. Marc Foster, as well as a silent prayer held in memory of alumni, members of the university family and the community, as well as other friends who have passed away during the past year.
+For 49 consecutive years, High Point University has brought the wider High Point faith community together for the Annual Prayer Breakfast.
+Each year, the annual event includes an inspiring message and special music provided by the HPU Chapel Choir directed by Carol Earnhardt, Assistant Director of Choral Activities .
+A silent prayer is held in memory of alumni, members of the university family and the community, as well as other friends who have passed away during the past year.

 This event sharpens the spiritual senses that joy and peace might take root during the Christmas season.

 Our featured speaker this year will be Rev. Dr. L. Gregory Jones, Dean of the Duke Divinty School and the Ruth W. and A. Morris Williams, Jr. distinguished professor of Theology and Christian Ministry.
 He has served as Duke’s chief international strategist to advance and coordinate the university’s global engagement.
 Between 1997 and 2010, Dr. Jones served as the eleventh dean of the Divinity School.

 In addition to publishing more than 200 articles and essays, Jones has also been the author or editor for a combined total of seventeen books.
 His most recent book is Christian Social Innovation: Renewing Wesleyan Witness (Abingdon Press, May 2016).
 He is the co-author of the book Forgiving As We’ve Been Forgiven with Celestin Musekura as well as Resurrecting Excellence: Shaping Faithful Christian Ministry with Kevin R. Armstrong.

 CLICK HERE to reserve your seat at the 49th Annual Community Prayer Breakfast.